lestrrat-go/helium/README.md

 # What on earth?

-This is an excercise in rewriting libxml2 in its entirety in Go.
+This is an exercise in rewriting libxml2 in its entirety in Go.

 # Get it